 Disadvantages of Internal Recruitment

 Internal recruitment has a number of drawbacks, one of the most significant being that it reduces the variety of a company's talent pool of potential employees.
 It's possible that hiring managers are more likely to hire a candidate who is already familiar to them rather than considering someone from outside the company when making a hire.
-This can result in a dearth of novel viewpoints and ideas, as well as contribute to an atmosphere of routine and complacency in the workplace.

 In addition, there is a possibility that current staff members might not possess the required expertise or skills to fill a post.
 It's possible that hiring managers will ignore qualified applicants from outside the organisation if they are solely focused on identifying individuals from within the company.